Sterling Heights 74 Excellent

 What's it like Living in Sterling Heights?

-Using data and statistics Sterling Heights has received a livability score of 73/100.
+Using data and statistics Sterling Heights has received a livability score of 74/100.
 This score is ranked in the 85th percentile when compared to all other cities.
-Based on the rankings for each individual category, Sterling Heights has received high marks for crime (A), cost of living (A-), employment (B-) and housing (A+).
-There are some categories that Sterling Heights ranks poorly for, including: amenities (F).
-It might be worth taking a closer look to figure out why.
+If we probe a little deeper into each category within the livability score, we see that Sterling Heights has higher than average grades for the following: crime (A-), cost of living (A), employment (B) and housing (A+).
+The bad news for Sterling Heights, there are some categories for which it does not rank well, this includes: amenities (F).

 Best Places to Live in and Around Sterling Heights